jspotten/collaborate/README.md

 - Use "::-webkit-input-placeholder" as a block in CSS to adjust the input placeholder alignment, text size, weight, etc.
 - .cursor-center CSS class with text alignment set to center starts the cursor at the center of an input box.
 - The following is used to link button clicks to other webpages: onclick = "window.location.href = '[nameOfFile].html';".

+JS Functions, Arrow Functions, Arrays, and Objects/Classes:
+- Functions are used with the keyword function followed by the name of the function and parentheses with no or some parameters.
+- Arrow functions must have curly brackets if they have more than one line otherwise they can be as simple as () = > [one line of code];.
+- To get the output of an arrow function do the following: (() => [line of code])().
+- Class member variables and functions are made private using a #.
+- Classes do not declare their member variables outside of the constructor.
+They are defined and initialized in the constructor using this. followed by the name that you want to give it and set equal to either a specific value or a corresponding input.